2025 Topps Series 1 Baseball Review & Checklist

 Where to Buy 2025 Topps Series 1

 All the major box configurations are still in print as of April 2026 via Amazon and hobby retailers.
 Listings below cover the major formats at current prices.
+Series 1 also earns a spot in our roundup of the best baseball card boxes to buy, where it’s ranked against every other current release.

 Final Verdict